selective-php/artifact/README.md

 vendor/bin/artifact --build
 ```

-Can can also use composer:
+You may also use composer:

 ```bash
 composer build